ology/techn.ology.net/blog/2020/12/06/making-a-statocles-plugin/index.markdown

 ---

 ![](statocles.png)
-The other day I decided that I didn't like the "bare links" to my audio clips.
+The other day I decided that I didn't like the ugly `a href` links to my audio clips.
 The HTML5 `audio` element is far superior!

 I build this online journal with the excellent perl module, [Statocles](https://metacpan.org/pod/Statocles), so I wanted something built-in to do the job.